mariebrandenburg/mariebrandenburg.github.io/_pages/projects.md

 ---
 order: 1
 layout: page
-title: projects | slides
+title: topics
-permalink: /projects/
+permalink: /topics/
 description:
 nav: true
 ---

-This site is to give an overview over the various projects I have worked on in the last years, ordered by topic.
-Click on a tile for more information on my previous work, slides of talks I have given on them, and additional suplementary material.
+This site gives an overview over the various topics I have worked on and got involved in.
+Click on a tile for more detailed description, projects I have worked on regarding these topics, slides of talks I have given, and further suplementary material.

 &nbsp;